E komo mai!

 Ho’oikaika Partnership’s Community Engagement Committee had a vision to create a video highlighting one of our local Maui families who was brave enough to trust in the system, engage wholeheartedly in services to better their lives, and to truly maintain their family no matter what it took.
 The result is “A Journey to Healing,” a short film beautifully created by students at Maui Waena Middle School.
 Learn More.

-New Research to Understand Child and Family Service Needs in Maui County
+Research to Understand Child and Family Service Needs in Maui County

-In recognition of 2022 Child Abuse Prevention month, the Ho’oikaika Partnership released a new report that helps us better understand child and family service needs and pandemic impacts.
+In recognition of 2022 Child Abuse Prevention month, the Ho’oikaika Partnership released a report that helps us better understand child and family service needs and pandemic impacts.
 Conducting this research is part of our Strategic Plan.

 The Stellar Group examined existing data from the last five years, focusing on the most common risk and protective factors for Maui County children and families, supports available to prevent child maltreatment, and the service gaps that exist.